JSpeedie/G2ME-legacy/README.md

 ### The 'k' flag

+`G2ME -b examples/example1 -k -b examples/example2`

+Stands for **k**eep-player-data.
 Takes no arguments.
-By default, `G2ME` deletes every file in `player_dir` removing the usual step of `$ rm .players/*`, but if you want to run consecutive brackets/bracket file, you can use this flag to prevent `G2ME` from deleting all the files.
+By default, `G2ME` deletes every file in `player_dir` removing the usual step of `$ rm .players/*`, but if you want to run consecutive brackets/seasons, you can use this flag to prevent `G2ME` from deleting all the files.

 ### The 'm' flag

-`G2ME -f pr -m 3 -o prForPlayersWhoAttendedAtLeast3Events`
+`G2ME -m 3 -o prForPlayersWhoAttendedAtLeast3Events`

 Stands for **m**inimum events attended.
+This flag takes a positive integer as an argument and has no effect unless it precedes certain output flags.

+* This flag can be used with the `-C`, `-o`, `-O`, `-M`, or `-R` output flags.

-Useful for outputting a meaningful pr that won't have the people who only showed up once or twice.
-Useless flag unless used with another flag that makes use of it such as `-o` or `-M`.
+This flag is useful for outputting a meaningful ranking that won't have the people who only showed up once or twice.

 ### The 'M' flag

-`G2ME -m 8 -M`
+`G2ME -M`

 Stands for **M**atchup table.
-Can be used on its own and requires no arguments.
-Outputs the matchups records of all the players in the system, possibly filtered with the `-m` flag.
+This flag takes no arguments, and outputs the head-to-head records of all the players in the system.

+This flag can be used with the `-m`, or`-f` flags.

 Example output: